ComradDoge/DogeEU4/README.md

 - Canal tech requirements lowered from tech 26 to 20 in each category for earlier use
 - Added a Kemetism decision for Egyptian culture players to convert at start
 - Forming Celtic Empire decision has been cleaned up and instead of provinces uses areas.
 Minor requirement change.
+- Added an event for Zapadoslavia to choose to go Western or Eastern tech/unit type after formation